Youth Immersion Program: The Future Buddha

 Learn more about the practice of dāna here.

-We aim to make our retreats as accessible as possible.
+We aim to make our retreats and programs as accessible as possible.

-As a centre run entirely by Karma Yoga (selfless service), retreat fees only cover food, accommodation and the equipment required to offer them online.
+As a centre run entirely by Karma Yoga (selfless service), program fees cover food, accommodation and the equipment required to offer this program.
+We have intentionally chosen a sliding scale option to allow you to choose what is possible for you.

 If you are seeking financial assistance to attend a retreat, please complete a Scholarship Application form.